kelloggm/no-literal-checker/README.md

 ### No Literal Checker

-A typechecker for proving that no literal values can flow to specified APIs in a Java codebase.
+This checker proves that no literal or literal-derived values can flow to specified APIs in a Java codebase.
 Useful for enforcing security and compliance rules like "do not hard-code credentials".

 ### What problem does this solve?